GCA’S MISSION ENGAGEMENT

 MISSION ENGAGEMENT REFLECTION FORM (MERF)

 Students will be required to fill out a Mission Engagement Reflection Form (MERF) for each mission experience from 9th-12th grade.
-This form will summarize each student’s mission experiences and cause them to seriously reflect on the impact it has had on them personally as well as on those they served.
+This form will summarize each student’s mission experiences and prompt them to reflect on the impact it has had on them personally as well as on those they served.
 It will also detail documentation for scholarships and awards.
-In summary the MERF provides students opportunities for celebration, deep reflection, accountability and updated community service records.
+In summary, the MERF provides students opportunities for celebration, deep reflection, accountability, and updated community service records.

 A Mission Partnership is a deeply invested relationship between a GCA student and a non-profit organization during a student’s junior and senior year.